 - The new law also requires any short-term plan to have a benefit cap of at least $2 million.
-The state lawmaker who sponsored the bill is pushing for a similar national model law that other states could use to strengthen their own laws.
+The state lawmaker who sponsored the bill successfully pushed for a similar national model law (approved in October 2020) that other states can now use to strengthen their own laws.

 - Indiana conducts rate reviews of short-term plans.

-- At least eight insurers offer short-term health insurance in Indiana.
+- At least seven insurers offer short-term health insurance in Indiana.